downingbots/ALSET/README.md

   - add sensors to objects in environment
   - Tons of human-interactons to reset the environment

+Lessons from PR2-Lite:
+  - PR2-Lite isn't light.
+ROSwell is a much better size.
+PR2-Lite was an excellent platform for the team of advanced high-school kids who largely designed, coded and built it though (with lots of mentoring.)

 Lessons from ROSwell:
+  - ROS is good.
+SLAM and complex arm planning (through MoveIt) are now doable by hobbyists.
+However, doing complex things are really hard to do.
+Human perception algorithms just aren't good enough.
+This has led to my interest in RL.
+  - ROS has a huge learning curve, but I've been using it since C-turtle days.
+  - Human-sized robots are good.
+But so is transportability.
+ROSwell / Maxwell is just the right size and pricepoint for a serious robot hobbiest.
+The current robot's most complex application (chess by Mike Ferguson) is literally out-of-reach for ROSwell's arm.
+The robot would need to physically move locations to reach the other side of a standard-sized board.
+  - Honestly, the picking up of a chess piece or similarly light object just isn't inspiring.
+I'd suggest going to a SCARA arm with real lift capabilities.
+  - I'd love a robot that can go up stairs.
+Houses often have too many stairs.
+I'd love a quadruped like Boston Dynamic's Spot.
+Lower-end clones of Spot are on their way, but it's doubtful that they can go up stairs and have a weight-bearing arm.
   - Simulations don't match reality at all!
 Spent a ton of time trying to get Gazebo physics engine to realistically model a light, top-heavy robot with low-end servos (e.g., dynamixel MX-64).
   - Problems encountered include incompatible upgrades of components
   - Difficulty tuning of weights, inertia, friction, pids, transmissions